nrheckman/crussh/README.md

 Copyright and License
 ---------------------

-crussh is copyright 2012 by Graeme Nordgren <graeme@sudo.ca>.
+crussh is copyright 2012-2016 by Tessa Nordgren <tessa@sudo.ca>.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by